SEC Adopts Requirement to Disclose Policies Regarding Hedging by Insiders

 The requirement can be satisfied by either: (i) providing a fair and accurate summary of the practices or policies (including the categories of persons affected and any categories of hedging transactions that are specifically permitted or disallowed), or (ii) disclosing the practices or policies in full.
 Companies that do not have any such practices or policies will need to disclose that fact or state that hedging transactions are generally permitted.

 The new disclosure requirements are generally effective for proxy and information statements for the election of directors during fiscal years beginning on or after July 1, 2019, and one year later for smaller reporting companies and emerging growth companies.
 Listed closed-end funds and foreign private issuers are not subject to the new disclosure requirements.

 © Arnold & Porter Kaye Scholer LLP 2018 All Rights Reserved.
-This Advisory is intended to be a general summary of the law and does not constitute legal advice.
+This Alert is intended to be a general summary of the law and does not constitute legal advice.
 You should consult with counsel to determine applicable legal requirements in a specific fact situation.